-Note: Combining candidates' individual pieces of evidence into single files or zip files may make evidence management during internal marking more efficient and will greatly simplify the uploading of the moderation can ple.
+Note: Combining candidates' individual dieces of evidence into single files or zip files may make evidence management during internal marking more efficient and will greatly simplify the uploading of the moderation of the moderatio

-Where the minimum requirements have not been submitted for the moderation sample by the final moderation deathirs, or the quality of evidence is insufficient to make a judgement, the moderation, and therefore any subsequent adjustment, will be based on the evidence that has been submitted.
-Where this is insufficient to provide a mark on moderation, a mark of zero may be given.
+Where the minimum requirements have not been submitted for the moderation sample by the final moderation deat in , or the quality of evidence is insufficient to make a judgement, the moderation, and therefore any subsequent adjustment, will be based on the evidence that has been submitted.
+Where this is insufficient to provide a mark on moderation. a mark of zero may be given.